 I swung my head, and my eyes too, from her stare, and gazed out through the train window again.

 The letter wouldn’t have upset me so badly if only I hadn’t just sent my own letter before it arrived.
 My letter contained what I can only describe as something that was going to be very unpleasant to read.
 The letter I received read like this:

 My beloved child!

 I can imagine the suffering in your soul.
-I can picture how you suffered in that cramped space, because I experienced that myself during the rebellion of the Socialist Youth militia, when I was moved between three prisons in two weeks.
-From that time until now, every single night, I have begged the Lord Almighty for safety and happiness for our family and for our future generations.
-I pray He will forgive the sins of our family.
+I can picture how you suffered in that cramped space because I experienced that myself during the uprising of the Socialist Youth militia, when I was moved between three prisons in two weeks.
+From that time until now, every single night, I have begged the Almighty for safety and happiness for our family, and for our future generations.
+I pray He will forgive our family’s sins.

 Yes, that was the start of the letter I received after I’d been out of jail for two weeks.
 With me sending such an angry letter, and with me receiving this reply, well, tears just welled up in my eyes.
 And I promised myself, I wouldn’t be so disrespectful.

 I never had any idea my father had been held prisoner by the communists too.
 Then six months later there arrived another letter from Blora.
 This time it wasn’t from my father but from my uncle.

 If you can, please come home to Blora for a couple of days.
 Your father isn’t well.
 At first it was malaria and a cough.
 Then he also developed hemorrhoids and finally they figured out, he’s got tuberculosis.
 Your father’s in the hospital now and he’s already vomited blood four times.